Lecture Notes in Cosmology: The Scalar-Vector-Tensor decomposition

+That is, instead of using the vector variable in the mixed space-time components of the perturbed metric, we use the one in the spatial part, as for the synchronous gauge.
+However, as it happens with the synchronous gauge, the choice $\hat{w}_i = 0$ gives rise to the condition $S_i - \epsilon_i' = 0$ and the consequent emergence of a vector spurious gauge mode.

-An important fact that makes the conformal Newtonian gauge somewhat special is that $\hat\psi = \Psi$ and $\hat\phi = \Phi$, i.e. the metric perturbations become identical to the Bardeen potentials.
-These lecture notes are based on the use of the Newtonian gauge.
+We choose to characterize the Newtonian gauge as the one free from spurious gauge modes, so, where the gauge is completely fixed.
+Another feature that makes the conformal Newtonian gauge somewhat appealing is that $\hat\psi = \Psi$ and $\hat\phi = \Phi$, i.e., the metric perturbations become identical to the Bardeen potentials.
+In these lecture notes, we employ the Newtonian gauge.

 \paragraph{Transformations between the two gauges}